Mount Mercy University: Catholic identity

 Mount Mercy is sponsored by the Institute of the Sisters of Mercy of the Americas, through the Conference for Mercy Higher Education.

-The Campus Ministry operates daily mass, retreats, and service-learning opportunities.
+The Campus Ministry operates Mass, retreats, and service-learning opportunities.

 Athletics

 The Mount Mercy athletic teams are called the Mustangs.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Heart of America Athletic Conference (HAAC) since the 2016–17 academic year, after spending a season as an NAIA Independent within the Association of Independent Institutions (AII) during the 2015–16 school year.
 The Mustangs previously competed in the defunct Midwest Collegiate Conference (MCC) from 1988–89 to 2014–15 (when the conference dissolved).

 Mount Mercy competes in 20 intercollegiate varsity sports.
 Men's sports include baseball, basketball, bowling, cross country, golf, football, soccer, track & field (indoor and outdoor) and volleyball; while women's sports include basketball, bowling, cross country, golf, soccer, softball, lacrosse, track & field (indoor and outdoor) and volleyball; and co-ed sports include competitive cheer and competitive dance.
 Varsity and junior varsity programs are available in several sports.

 Intramural activities include basketball, volleyball, golf, flag football, softball and cross country.